RealOrangeOne/django-tasks/CONTRIBUTING.md

 If you don't have `just` installed, you can look in the `justfile` for the commands that are run.

-To help with testing on Docker, there's a `docker-compose.yml` file to run PostgreSQL and MySQL in Docker, as well as some additional `just` commands for testing:
+To help with testing on different databases, there's a `docker-compose.yml` file to run PostgreSQL and MySQL in Docker, as well as some additional `just` commands for testing:

 ```sh
 just start-dbs